 That’s all there is to do, and it’s that simple to rename the Administrator account in Windows.

-Hope that helps, and do a comment below sharing your thoughts and experiences about using the above methods to change the name of the default Windows admin account.
+I hope that helps and comment on sharing your thoughts and experiences about using the above methods to change the default Windows admin account name.